-The Pyrenees mountain range in North East Spain act as a natural border with France.
-Leafy valleys and picturesque towns and villages are found throughout this region.
-A meeting point for a variety of cultures, countless treasures await discovery including some brilliant river and lake fishing.
-Salvelinus have been exploring and operating in this area for nearly 20 years and offer unrivaled knowledge of the fishery.
+The Pyrenees act as a natural border between northern Spain and France.
+Picturesque villages dot the verdant valleys of the region which is a meeting point for a variety of cultures.
+Countless treasures await including some world-class trout fishing.
+Ivan Tarin and his team of Salvelinus guides have been exploring and operating in this area for over 20 years and offer unrivalled knowledge of its fishery.

 Variety of water and diverse range of species

 The Salvelinus operation offers a wide range of accommodation beginning with two main lodges, each centrally located in its region to provide the best access to outstanding fishing.
-The La Jacetania Lodge, a 15th-century stone built fishing lodge on the banks of the Aragón River in the quaint village of Santa Cilia in the western Pyrenees.
-The La Ribagorza Lodge, a charming traditional inn in the Pyrenees with superb local cuisine serves as the main base of operations in the eastern Pyrenees.
+Salvelinus WEST (Santa Cilia Lodge), a favourite among the guides, is a repurposed 15th century stone castle lying next to the peaceful banks of the Aragon River in the western Pyrenees.
+Salvelinus EAST (Arén Lodge), the main base of operations for Salvelinus, is a charming traditional inn that is well known for its superb local cuisine and sceneries of the eastern Pyrenees.

-There are also a range of accommodation options in close proximity to fishing hotspots along the extensive Pyrenees of northern Spain, in Navarre, Aragon and Catalonia regions, and in the small independent country of Andorre.
+Beyond these lodges there is a range of accommodation options in close proximity to fishing spots throughout the Pyrenees in Navarre, Aragon, Catalonia, and the small independent country of Andorra is also available.

 Readily accessible mountain paradise